BALTIMORE COUNTY

 5. AHEARN-BRAID HOUSE,

-1 Montrose Avenue, Catonsville 21228.
 This historically significant Queen Anne 69 home is located in Oak Forest Park and was conveyed by the Catonsville Improvement Company to J. Carroll Ahearn in 1897.
 Current owners have restored the home to its former glory.
 The house is on the Baltimore County Landmark list and is recognized as its own historic district under the Landmark Preservation Commission.
 Cedar shingles installed in the 1930s were removed, revealing the original novelty siding and hounds tooth gable shingles.
 This Victorian lady in period colors boasts a conical turret, port-cochere, wraparound porch, four fireplaces, stained glass window, and period woodwork that was meticulously stripped of coats of white paint.
 Period furnishings, a bust from the old Haussner’s restaurant, collections of quadruple plate, transferware, and Imari abound.
 The dining room set, purchased from the estate of the previous owner, was said to have been left on the Baltimore docks.
 A complete set of 1927 Paul Roche etchings of Baltimore scenes hangs in the dining room.
 The second floor retains the Victorian appeal but with updates in keeping with today’s lifestyle.
 Not to be missed are the extensive mature gardens and Koi pond.
-Owners: Bill and Andy Braid.

 6. GORMAN-DRENNER HOUSE